 How Difficult Are DIY Shutters?05/15/2017Holly Perron Getting home design projects done on your own in New Brunswick is a lot easier than it used to be.
 Since you have a lot of resources easily available to savvy homeowners, many once-difficult projects are now very doable.There are outliers, though – jobs that may be unwieldy, tedious, or just too complex to do by yourself.
-One project that might belong to that category is installing DIY plantation shutters.
-Below are just a handful of the issues that might arise when trying to put in shutters as a DIY project.DIY Window Measuring for ShuttersThough it can look easy at a glance, getting the precise window measurements for plantation shutters can get a little tricky.
+One job that might belong to that category is installing DIY plantation shutters.
+Below are just a handful of the issues that might arise when trying to put in shutters as a DIY project.DIY Window Measuring for ShuttersAlthough it can look easy at a glance, getting the precise window measurements for plantation shutters can get a little tricky.
 As one of our installers says, “There’s about a thousand ways to measure windows wrong, but only one way to measure right54.”
 There’s a lot of variation in windows that can affect how you should measure for shutters.Have you decided whether your shutters will be on an inside mount or an outside mount?
 What’s the thickness of the shutter frame you’re thinking about and how far into the window opening should it need to sit?
 What type of frame do you need for casement-in windows, swinging windows or sliders?Each of these can change what size of shutters you’ll need and what frame you pick.
 That also changes how you should measure your windows.DIY Shutter BuyingThe next problem area for DIY shutters can appear in the buying process.
-As with the variation in windows, there’s a lot of differences between types of shutters, and if you’re on your own, it can be easy to purchase the wrong thing.
-Here are a few easy to make mistakes if you’re a DIYer:Purchasing shutters that are the wrong material.
-For instance, getting natural wood shutters for a space in your home that should have a moisture-proof window treatment.Picking a shutter option that doesn’t let you open or close your window all the way.Choosing a shutter with a frame that doesn’t work well with your specialty window like your French doors.In addition, there can be some added confusion about certain shutter terms.
+As with the variation in windows, there’s a lot of differences between types of shutters, and if you’re on your own, it can be easy to buy the wrong thing.
+Here are a few common DIY mistakes:Purchasing shutters made of the wrong material.
+For instance, getting natural wood shutters for a space in your home that should have a moisture-proof window treatment.Picking a shutter option that doesn’t let you open or close your window all the way.Choosing a shutter with a frame that doesn’t fit your specialty window like your French doors.In addition, there can be some added confusion about certain shutter terms.
 Talking to shutter experts can help clear up any confusion, so you get exactly what you need.DIY Shutter InstallationThe hardest part of DIYing shutters, similar to any home improvement job, is in actually putting them in.First off, shutter installation needs to be precise, and one small error in measuring at the start or in screwing in a bracket can throw a wrench in the whole project.
 Shutters can also be physically difficult to install; depending on the material and where your window is, lifting a shutter can be strenuous and sometimes hazardous.
 The majority of shutter DIYers are unaware that it’s pretty common for shutters to not fit the window frame precisely.
 This is mainly because few window frames are perfectly square.
-Installing the shutter flush to one edge of the window could force the entire shutter to not be square and create gaps.
+Attaching the shutter flush to one edge of the window could force the entire shutter to not be square and create gaps.
 Caulking a ¼ or ½inch gap is typical with shutter installations, and if you’re an inexperienced DIYer a caulking job could be outside your expertise.Finally, when you do a DIY shutter project, you don’t have a safety net.
 If a professional installer puts in your shutters for you, they’ll almost always guarantee the job with a warranty.
 However if something goes awry when you DIY, you’re on your own if there’s any damage to your windows or the shutters.Is It Worth It To DIY Shutters?Doing a shutter installation on your own might save you money if it’s all done exactly right.
 But it’s important to know what all can go wrong at any step in the process, and how that can cost you all the money you would have saved.
-For a perfect installation and total peace of mind, talk with a window design pro at Sunburst Shutters New Brunswick by calling 732-301-6168.
+For a perfect installation and the ability to rest easy, talk with a window design pro at Sunburst Shutters New Brunswick by calling 732-301-6168.